dillydill123/inventory-setups/README.md

 You can also search for setups using the search bar.
 When typing in the search bar, setups will be filtered if they contain the search text.

+Is it possible to move a setup up and down the list by right clicking near the setup name and selecting one of the menu options.

 ### Editing a Setup

 When viewing a setup, you can right click individual slots to update them, either from inventory/equipment, or from search.
 If you select from inventory/equipment, it will take the corresponding item from your inventory/equipment and update the slot.
 If you select from search, it will open a search menu where you can search for the item, and then ask for a quantity if applicable.
 These two options are only available when logged in.